5680

 Properly Monitoring your CRAC Units will Help you Maximize your Savings

 A robust monitoring system with the right monitoring gear and strategy can automate computer room air conditioners monitoring and will make maintaining uptime easier.
+This also includes monitoring the components of a CRAC unit to ensure systems operate effectively.
 This way, you can spend less time worrying about your CRAC units and more time focusing on increasing performance.

 The bottom line here is that when you make sure that you're monitoring your CRAC with competent RTUs and master station, you are protecting your equipment in your computer rooms.